Skip to content

 If you're enterprise ($25M+ ARR): Implement GTM Alignment Matrix for complex sales cycles or Performance-Driven Structure Model for board-level accountability pressure.

-If sales-marketing alignment is broken: GTM Alignment Matrix first.
-If pipeline predictability is the issue: Performance-Driven Structure Model.
-If you're scaling under hiring pressure: Marketing Operations Capability Ladder.
+Broken sales-marketing alignment calls for GTM Alignment Matrix first.
+Pipeline predictability problems point to Performance-Driven Structure Model.
+Scaling under hiring pressure means Marketing Operations Capability Ladder.

 Most organizations benefit from combining elements across multiple frameworks rather than implementing a single model.
 Org design mistakes compound for two quarters.
 Pick one framework to start this quarter, define ownership, and install the operating cadence.